to Produce the Sean Patrick French

 - 1 Mile youth race known as Meghan'sMile

-- Tribute to Victims and Survivors,
+- Tribute to Victims and Survivors of impaired driving

 - World Championship Battle of the Belts seatbelt

 underage drinking and impaired driving by attracting participants,

 spectators and media attention from across the capital region

 - Raising funds to give to youth and student